bywatersolutions/libraryisopen.com/_posts/2020-04-29-david-lee-king.md

 explicit: 'no'
 title: David Lee King - The Library is Open ep.
 23
 duration: '0:23:15'
-episode_cover: /img/2020-04-29-david-lee-king-ep-23.jpg
+episode_cover: /img/2020-04-29-david-lee-king.jpg
 audio:
-  mp3: 2020-04-29-david-lee-king-ep-23.mp3
+  mp3: 2020-04-29-david-lee-king.mp3
 ---

 {% podigee_player page %}

-We are happy to announce our newest session of The Library is Open Podcast!
+We are pleased to announce our newest session of The Library is Open Podcast!
 Today’s session features an interview with David Lee King.
 David is the Digital Services Director at Topeka & Shawnee County Public Library.
 Listen as David and Jessie discuss digital experiences during the pandemic, emerging technologies and what they see the library digital experince being in 2030.

 ## About David Lee King